collapsed-stacks/startups/questions/15/startup-with-mailing-address-in-a-different-state.md

 - posted by: [Matthew Haugen](https://stackexchange.com/users/1325646/matthew-haugen) on 2014-07-30
 - score: 0

-<p>This is a difficult question to answer.
-Having the P.O. box alone would <em>probably</em> not be sufficient to constitute an in-state physical presence, but the box in conjunction with a lot of business done in New York might be.</p>
+This is a difficult question to answer.
+Having the P.O. box alone would *probably* not be sufficient to constitute an in-state physical presence, but the box in conjunction with a lot of business done in New York might be.

-<p>You'd have to do arguably-extensive research into New York case-law to really come to a conclusive answer on that.
-It's a fairly subjective matter, law, so it's hard to say, but your best bet might be to speak with an attorney, or even perhaps a tax accountant with specific experience with New York laws.</p>
+You'd have to do arguably-extensive research into New York case-law to really come to a conclusive answer on that.
+It's a fairly subjective matter, law, so it's hard to say, but your best bet might be to speak with an attorney, or even perhaps a tax accountant with specific experience with New York laws.